Skip to the content.

 For batch operation use:

-long res = db.update("INSERT INTO TEST(name) VALUES(?)", new Object[][]{ {"name1"}, {"name2"} }).batch(true).execute();
+long res = db.update("INSERT INTO TEST(name) VALUES(?)", new Object[][]{ {"name1"}, {"name2"} }).batch(2).execute();

 Delete